From the way we network, to the way we get our news, we’re slowly but surely moving everything online – and shopping is no exception.

 7. Shoppers Expect to See New Products Constantly

 It comes as no surprise that the needs of shoppers are constantly growing.
 Online shoppers are in demand of new products constantly.
 In fact, 75 percent of consumers’ search queries each month are brand new (Salesforce, 2018).
 This goes to show that when people are browsing online, they’re actively searching for new products.
 On top of that, 69 percent of consumers say it’s important or very important to see new merchandise each time they visit a store or shopping site.

 Ecommerce businesses need to keep up with the needs of consumers.
 The ecommerce industry is more dynamic than ever before, and retailers must evolve side by side to be able to succeed.
-Online retailers need to prepare to customize the shopping experience for their customers.
-By providing them with new products, they can enhance the shopping experience for their audience.
-Not only does this give the customers more variety when shopping, but also fewer reasons to go look somewhere else.
-By updating your product offerings, you could be staying a step ahead of your competition.
+Online retailers need to customize their buyers' shopping experiences.
+By providing them with new products to browse and purchase, they can enhance the shopping experience.
+Not only does this give customers more variety when shopping, but it also gives them fewer reasons to go look elsewhere.
+By updating your product offerings, you'd be staying a step ahead of your competition.

 8. How Often Do People Shop Online?

 So we know by now that people are shopping online, but how often do they do it?
-62 percent of online buyers shop at least once per month (Episerver, 2019).
-In addition to that 26 percent of online shoppers shop online once a week, and 3 percent claim to shop once a day.
+79 percent of online buyers shop at least once per month (IPC, 2022).
+In addition to that, 49 percent of online shoppers shop online once a fortnight, and 22 percent claim to do so every week.